S-GrabhamMadden/Fire-of-Life-Quartz/source/content/Geography/Territories/Mortal Empire.md

 The primary language of all social function is the [[Mortal Tongue]], its different dialects holding different levels of esteem for certain contexts and establishing degrees of relative social standing. [[Kullull]], the language of the [[Kullullu]], is also spoken, particularly by the [[Buhayr Kullullu]] of the Lakes.

 ### Religion
-[[Al-Khatib]] has been the State Religion of the Mortal Empire since the [[Apostasy]], overseen by the [[Khatibi|Khatibi Order]], the organized Church and Priesthood.
+[[Al-Khatib]] has been the State Religion of the Mortal Empire since the [[Apostasy]], overseen by the [[Khatibi Order|Khatibi Order]], the organized Church and Priesthood.
 This is a doctrine of ancestor worship and memorialization, empowering and calling on the souls of great Mortal [[Wali]] in defiance of any worship of a higher power.